-- Decide promptly to treat, cull or euthanize diseased, sick or injured animals. - Use a Beef Quality Assurance Transportation (BQAT)-certified company that is knowledgeable about your animal care expectations and provides safe and comfortable transport for animals. - Delay transport of animals that appear exhausted or dehydrated.
+- > Decide promptly to treat, cull or euthanize diseased, sick or injured animals. - > Use a Beef Quality Assurance Transportation (BQAT)-certified company that is knowledgeable about your animal care expectations and provides safe and comfortable transport for animals. - Delay transport of animals that appear exhausted or dehydrated as they may become non-ambulatory during transport.
 Animals experiencing heat stress or exhaustion may exhibit open-mouth panting and be reluctant to move.
-Transport once the animal is rested, fed and rehydrated. - Milk lactating cows just prior to transport. - Consult with your veterinarian if you are unsure whether to transport or market an animal.
+Transport once the animal is rested, fed and rehydrated. - Milk lactating cows just prior to transport. - > Consult with your veterinarian if you are unsure whether to transport or market an animal.